| ↑↑↑ Home | ↑↑ UNIX | ↑ Updateware |

 diffn tries to be as efficient as possible when comparing regular files.
 File sizes are compared first.
 Files are read and compared block by block.
 Once a file is found to be different from all others, it is output and removed from the set.
 Only duplicate files have to be read completely, and this is unavoidable because there could always be a difference later on.

 Each set of equal files is output one file per line.
 All but the first are indented and prepended with "==".
 Files identical to their predecessors are indented more and prepended by "===".
-This can be changed with the -*sep options.
-Because files are output as they are found to be unique, the output is not sorted in any way.
+This can be changed with the --*sep options.
+Because files are output as soon as they are found to be unique, the output is not sorted in any way.

 Print brief usage information.